 One of the simplest ways to supplement RESP savings is by opening a non-registered account specifically earmarked for your children's post-secondary education savings.
 The account will not be subject to any special rules or restrictions concerning contribution amounts or their frequency, and you maintain control over the timing of contributions and use of the funds, even when your children reach the age of majority.
-You can withdraw money for your own personal needs at any time, or use them exclusively to fund your children's post-secondary education, or both.
+You can withdraw money to fund your children's post-secondary education tuition fees or other needs.